-Prospective employers want to see how you think, how you your experiences have made you smarter, sharper, and more efficient.
+Prospective employers want to see how you think, how your experiences have made you smarter, sharper, and more efficient.
 Your resume only tells them where you’ve been, it’s up to you to fill in the heart of the story.

 Get Comfortable With Yourself

 Come up with 5 words to describe yourself.
 Be honest and take your time with this exercise, do not just write down the first things that come to mind.
-Think back on challenges you’ve faced and what attributes got you through.
+Think back on the challenges you’ve faced and what attributes got you through.

 Then ask two trusted friends or coworkers to come up with 5 words to describe you.

 Do their words match yours?
 Or, are they wildly different?
-If so, drill down and try to see what you might be missing, how your picture of yourself differs from the one others have of you.
+If so, drill-down and try to see what you might be missing, how your picture of yourself differs from the one others have of you.

-Note: You may not necessarily use in an interview, but knowing your strengths and how they’ve served you in the past is an important first step in defining your story.
+Note: You may not necessarily use this in an interview, but knowing your strengths and how they’ve served you in the past is an important first step in defining your story.